AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 150 feet
 **Components:**   :: V, S, M (seven sharp thorns or seven small twigs, each sharpened to a point) **Duration:**     :: Concentration, up to 10 minutes The ground in a 20-foot radius centered on a point within range twists and sprouts hard spikes and thorns.
 The area becomes Difficult Terrain for the duration.
-When a creature uses its Move, Action, or Reaction to move into or through the area and is effected by the Difficult Terrain, it takes 2d4 Piercing damage for every 5 feet it travels.
+When a creature moves into or within the area, it takes 2d4 Piercing damage for every 5 feet it travels.
+A creature cannot take more than 6d4 damage before the start of its next turn.

 The transformation of the ground is camouflaged to look natural.
-Any creature that can't see the area at the time the spell is cast must make a Wisdom (Perception) check against your Spell Save DC to recognize the terrain as hazardous before entering it.
+Any creature that can't see the area when the spell is cast must take a Search action and succeed on a Wisdom (Perception or Survival) check against your spell save DC to recognize the terrain as hazardous before entering it.

-**Using a Higher-Level Spell Slot.** The damage increases by 1d4 for each Spell Slot Level above 2.

 \column